graphql-java/graphql-java/docs/sdldirectives.rst

 Adding Behaviour
 ----------------

-Schema Definition Language allows you to define your types in way transparent way.
-However you still need to wire in all the logic that backs those types and fields.
+Schema Definition Language (SDL) allows you to define your graphql types in a declarative manner without using code.
+However you still need to wire in all the logic that backs those types and their fields.

-What if you could declare behaviours on fields and types to make it easier to compose a schema?

 Schema directives allow you to do this.
-You can place @directive elements on SDL elements and then write the backing logic once and have it apply in many places.
+You can place directives on SDL elements and then write the backing logic once and have it apply in many places.